Blue Badge Scheme

-You can apply for or renew a Blue Badge on the GOV.UK website.
-The GOV.UK website will request a photograph, proof of identity, proof of residence and supporting documentation.
+To apply use our online form.
+The form will request a photograph, proof of identity, proof of residence and supporting documentation.
 This can speed up the application process; however it is not essential to attach these documents to the application.

 Once your application is received, it may either be approved, rejected or you may be referred for an independent mobility assessment.
 If your application is approved you will then need to visit a library to have your photograph taken for the badge and to provide any documentary evidence required.
 The £10 badge fee will only be taken once your application has been approved.

 Applicants diagnosed with a terminal illness

 If you are applying for a blue badge on behalf of someone diagnosed with a terminal illness, please read our policy document and then apply online.

 Lost or stolen badges

 If your Blue Badge has been lost or stolen you will need complete the Report a lost or stolen blue car badge form.

 You may be eligible if :

 - You receive the Higher Rate of the Mobility Component of the Disability Living Allowance (HRMCDLA) (please see 'What evidence will I need to provide?' for more information); or